Bus42/Bus42/README.md

 <table>
   <tr>
     <td>
     I started learning to code in the summer of 2016 when I took a course from EdX called LFS 101 - Linux for Starters.
 I enjoyed coding and decided I'd learn HTML, CSS, and JavaScript.
-I spent a year learning vanilla JS and CSS before moving on to jQuery and Bootstrap so I knew what was happening _under the hood_.
+I spent a year learning vanilla JS and CSS before moving on to jQuery and Bootstrap so I knew what was happening <em>under the hood</em>.
 It wasn't long before I started learning Git and GitHub.

 Being a single father who worked 12 hour days, I didn't have a lot of time to devote to learning.
 However, I built several projects, some of which you can view on [my portfolio](https://portfolio.studio42dev.com), and earned the following certifications from freeCodeCamp during that time:
 </td>